 - Making money with rental properties:

 Typically, people know about the passive income they will be able to generate with rental properties, but there are many other perks associated with such properties.
-More often than not, the value of a real estate in the housing market increases if you have bought a property in a strategic location.
+More often than not, the value of real estate in the housing market increases if you have bought a property in a strategic location.
 It means that as time passes and the value of your investment properties increases, you will be able to sell your property at a much higher price as compared to your initial investment.
 Moreover, real estate investors get a lot of tax exemptions as well, which considerably supplements their non-taxable income.
+Are you a beginning investor?
+Learn more about the basics of investing at https://www.sofi.com/investing-101-center.

 - Location matters a lot: